kevinaxu/soho-spaces-next/tasks.md

   - [] Extract Image with Trim into separate component (Portfolio page, Team section)
   - [] Extract all the Layout constants and move them into the FullWidthSection, if possible
   - [] Extract all the 2-column layout with StickyBox into a separate component
-  - [] "See the project" CTA links should be extracted into shared component
-  - [] Extract Image responsiveness into a shared component which handles viewport checks, `srcset`, etc
   - [] Move all mockData into a separate /data directory (/data/mockData/about.json).
 This can be the output of `sanity dataset export production`
     - Does this need to be pushed?
 Really only needs to be used for local development
-  - [] Create an adapter that converts Sanity API into minimal mockData format

 ## Done